labdmitriy/labdmitriy.github.io/_posts/2022-05-08-poetry-installation-offline.md

 #### Machine without internet

-**Navigate to the directory where distribution where archive is located**
+**Navigate to the directory where distribution archive is located**
 - `cd /tmp/poetry_dist`

 **Extract archive**